Lucas3oo/sonarlint-gradle-plugin/README.md

   sonarlintPlugins("org.sonarsource.kotlin:sonar-kotlin-plugin:2.10.0.1456")
 }

-// configure the tasks directly since the overloaded "extensions" like sonarlintMain will really work in Kotlin DSL tasks.sonarlintMain {
+// configure the tasks directly since the overloaded "extensions" like sonarlintMain will not work in Kotlin DSL tasks.sonarlintMain {
   maxIssues.set(1)
 }